jinitsuga/jinitsuga/README.md

 Hi, I’m Agu.
-Developer dabbling in front and back, detail-oriented, love thinking about UI/UX and systems.
+Developer, dabbling in front and back, detail-oriented, love thinking about UI/UX and systems.

 Always looking for coding friends to talk shop! - 📫 You can find me on Discord: nitsugai